Combining quantitative survey data with qualitative data can give you a different view

 Case Study 2: Survey + In-depth Interview

 Like many companies, we at FocusVision regularly run Voice of the Customer (VOC) surveys to track customer perceptions of our brand and product offerings.
 We noticed that one metric for the Decipher survey software platform wasn’t performing as well as expected.
 We wanted to get a better understanding as to why, and what we could do to improve customer experience and perceptions.
 While the rating data was serving its purpose to give us a good aggregate benchmark on how we were performing, we needed deeper insights on how customers were interacting with our product.
 (Figure 3)

-We scheduled fifteen webcam-based 1-on-1 interviews, which were conducted via the FocusVision InterVu video focus group software platform, making it easy for both participant and moderator to join the call, and providing a recorded environment for simple review and analysis.
+We scheduled fifteen webcam-based 1-on-1 interviews, which were conducted via the FocusVision InterVu video focus group software platform, making it easy for both participant and moderator to join the call, and providing a recorded environment for simple review and analysis of the qualitative data.
 The conversations with customers followed a discussion guide that was developed from the many questions the software designers had for customers.
 This included feedback on likes/dislikes about the software.
 Customers were asked to explain why they rated the software the way they did in the survey.
 They shared their computer screens to show how they used our software during specific job situations.